ctrlallorg/CTRLall/src/word/tables-fixing-tables-over-pages.md

   - top of page
   - merged row
   - fit on page
-  - issue
+  - issues
-  - problem
+  - problems
-  - error
+  - errors
   - broken
   - not working
-  - help
+  - helps
   - how do i
   - retrieve
   - get back